 XCOM 2: Anarchy’s Children

 There were three DLCs released in 2016, none of which are available for sale individually anymore.
 The first of these was Anarchy’s Children which is another cosmetic-only DLC.
 It included more than 100 different customisation items based around the theme of ‘Anarchy’.
-These items range from clown face paints and piercings to mohawks and leather trousers, making your soldiers look like a band of *very* edgy goth/punk teenagers.
+These items range from clown face paints and piercings to mohawks and leather trousers, making your soldiers look like a band of edgy teens.

 This DLC, while admirable in trying to offer the player more ways to customise their forces, also represents a surprisingly stark misconception of what the players liked about XCOM 2.
 Cosmetics are also really easy to mod in at this point, so at the time it probably wasn’t viewed as a great use of developer resources.
 To make matters worse, the sheer number of customisation options available virtually guaranteed that new recruits came with some pretty horrendous get-ups, forcing you to spend time changing them so that they didn’t look as ridiculous.

 As mentioned above, it’s not actually for sale on its own, but is always bundled in as part of the XCOM 2 Collection which you’ll find on sale fairly regularly.
 As you’ll see below, War of the Chosen is very much worth buying so its hard to ignore this DLC, even if it is a bit naff.